 The dramatic highs and lows of Bitcoin and the outright explosion of cryptocurrencies over the past year has a lot of traders and enthusiasts wondering how to report cryptocurrency on taxes.

 This article dives into the specifics behind reporting your crypto transactions on your taxes.
 If you are not generally familiar with how the IRS currently treats cryptocurrency, you should read our detailed crypto tax guide before continuing.

-But no matter your situation, you’ve probably made some trades and hopefully some decent money, and now you want to make sure that you report everything legally on your taxes.
+No matter your situation, you’ve probably made some trades, and now you want to make sure that you report everything legally on your taxes.
 How do you do it?

 Step 1: Calculate your capital gains/losses

 For every trade that you make, even if it is just a coin-to-coin trade, you need to know a few things.
 You need to know your cost basis (ie the original value of the crypto), and you need to know the Fair Market Value of the crypto at the time of the trade.
 If you are not familiar with these terms or how they apply to crypto please read our guide for a refresher on capital gains, taxable events, and everything crypto-tax related before continuing.
 Finished it?
 Okay great, let’s move on.

 Once you know both of these things, calculating your capital gain is simple.
 Simply subtract the Cost Basis from the Fair Market Value.
 Let’s look at a quick example to make sure this makes sense.